mrhenry/stylelint-mrhenry/README.md

 Mr. Henry's preferred order for CSS properties.

 This package does not group properties.
-It only sorts them within a "imaginary sections".
+It only sorts them within "imaginary sections".

 Acts as a separator between sections :
 - ignored declarations